Harvard-MIT Health Sciences and Technology Program

 How long will it take me to earn a PhD in HST’s MEMP program?

-The average time-to-degree for MEMP PhD students is 5.7 years.
+Similar to other PhD programs in MIT's School of Engineering, the average time-to-degree for MEMP PhD students is less than six years.

 What can I expect?